erwincatt/rot13/README.md

 Just don't tell anyone it is rot13 or never write decipher text below ciphered text or anyone can easily decipher your "SECRET ALIEN LANGUAGE"

-Well this is not a super safe way to cipher but it is easy and your can easily do it manually (enter `h` to learn).
+Well this is not a super safe way to cipher but it is easy and your can easily do it manually (enter "`h`" to learn).

 IT IS BETTER THAN DOING NOTHING
 Your diary can reveal a lot about you.
 Make it harder for anyone to read it.